 Why Is HubSpot the Best Default Choice for Most Small Businesses?

 HubSpot is the best default because it removes the most common reason CRMs fail at small businesses: complexity.
-The free tier is functional enough to run on for 12-18 months, the learning curve is manageable for non-technical teams, and the upgrade path keeps all your data in one place.
+The learning curve is manageable for non-technical teams, the upgrade path keeps all your data in one place, and the paid tiers bundle what competitors sell separately.

 What Does HubSpot Free Actually Include?